mrksbrg/adas-pro-sivic/README.md

 #### Prerequisities
 - MATLAB installed with the Computer Vision Toolbox.
 We used version R2019a.
 - ESI Pro-SiVIC with a license that enables level 2 sensors.
 We used version 2018.
+- The contents of the AN_interface_MatlabSimulink.zip archive (available in the installation directory \ESI Group\Pro-SiVIC\2018.0.1\applicationNotes) must be extracted and added to the path in MATLAB.
 - Configure ESI Pro-SiVIC to use TCP for DDS communication with Domain ID 15.
+Probably UDP will work instead of TCP, and that might solve issues with DCPSInfoRepo (described below).

 #### Steps to reprocude our results
 1. Copy the file `scripts/prescan_repl_minimal.script` to the ESI Pro-SiVIC folder used for loading scenes.